 - Bring a mask (We have an emergency stash available but prefer you bring your own).

 - Bring a towel (or two!) and water bottle (While we will no longer supply towels and cups, you can still use the kitchen sink water filter to fill/refill your water bottle).

 Arrival at studio:

 - We will meet you at the front door and check your temperature with a no-touch forehead thermometer.
 We can’t admit you if you have a fever (Running or biking before arrival?
 Give yourself enough time to cool down so your temperature can return to normal).

-- Once in the studio, take off your shoes, find your training area, and deposit all your personal items on your work area mat (Student work areas will be marked at least 6 feet apart to maintain social distance).
+- Once in the studio, take off your shoes, find your training area, and deposit all your personal items on your work area mat (Student work areas will be marked to maintain social distance).

 - Wash your hands thoroughly before class and remember to observe social distancing.